 Determining Child Custody

-Under the Tender Years Doctrine, the prevailing view was that children, particularly very young children, should be in the care of their mothers.
+Under the Tender Years Doctrine, the prevailing view WAS that children, particularly very young children, should be in the care of their mothers.
 This was the prevailing view among judges until about 2000.
-Today, the assumption that the child will be mostly in the mother’s presence and care is if the baby is still nursing.
-Otherwise, there is no presumption that one parent has preference over another– that’s the starting point.
-Currently, the Family Court encourages parents to take the time to put in place schedule changes so the non-custodial parent can be more involved.
+Since 2000, there is no presumption that one parent has preference over another.
+However, if the mother is still nursing, that could be a basis of why the child should be with the mother.

-Maintaining the status quo so as not to add to the trauma of the parents’ splitting up is important.
-The parent who can display circumstances close to the same as pre-separation versus the parent arguing for major change has an advantage.
-Sometimes this means a parent staying in the same house.
-What is thought to be most important is staying in the same school.
-This ensures that the day to day routines are largely intact.
+Breaking up is hard to do, especially when a child/children are involved.
+Maintaining the status quo is key when parties are separating.
+This is extremely important to avoid further trauma to the child/children.
+The parent who can display circumstances close to the same as pre-separation could have an advantage over the parent who cannot provide the status quo.
+Sometimes this means the parent staying in the same house and keeping the child/children in the same school district.
+This ensures that the day-to-day routines are largely intact.
 School friendships are a tremendous help to children whose parents are separating.

 If You Need Help Determining Child Custody